rwxrob/zet/20220210064850/README.md

 * Most network hardware (routers, etc.) runs BSD UNIX

-One of the things that turned me off about prepping for OSCP was the focus on learning PowerShell (which is just so fucking aweful), but the fact of the matter is that you *must* learn to become a hacker or enterprise systems infrastructure engineer.
+One of the things that turned me off about prepping for OSCP was the focus on learning PowerShell (which is just so fucking awful), but the fact of the matter is that you *must* learn to become a hacker or enterprise systems infrastructure engineer.
 It does not matter how much I hate it.
 That's the difference between reality and things people on